Frederick II of Denmark: Northern Seven Years' War

 Only one constitutional crisis emerged during the war; in late 1569, after six years of war, the Council decided not to provide the king with further grants of taxation.
-The war had been costly, both in lives and in gold, but since 1565 Denmark-Norway had made no appreciable gains.
-The council had already asked Frederik to make peace, and he had made a half-hearted attempt to do so in 1568, but neither Frederik nor his Swedish opponent was willing to concede defeat.
+The war had been costly, both in lives and in gold, but since 1565 Denmark–Norway had made no appreciable gains.
+The council had already asked Frederick to make peace, and he had made a half-hearted attempt to do so in 1568, but neither Frederick nor his Swedish opponent was willing to concede defeat.

 The war developed into an extremely expensive war of attrition in which the areas of Scania were ravaged by the Swedes, and Norway was almost lost.
 During this war, King Frederick II led his army personally on the battlefield, but although with some small success, overall without much result.

 The council, in cutting off financial support, had hoped to coerce the king into ending the war.
-Frederik felt betrayed, and after some reflection, Frederick felt that the only honourable recourse was abdication.
+Frederick felt betrayed, and after some reflection, felt that the only honourable recourse was abdication.
 With his letter of resignation in the hands of the councillors, he left the capital to go hunting in the countryside.
 The king, still unmarried, had no heir, and consequently the Council of the Realm had good reason to fear another leaderless interregnum and even another civil war.
 It played into the king's hands; the Council begging for his return to the throne and allowed him to summon a Diet to consider additional tax levies.

-The conflict damaged his relationship with his noble councillors; however, the later Sture murders of 24 May 1567 by the insane King Eric XIV in Sweden, eventually helped stabilize the situation in Denmark-Norway.
-After King John III of Sweden, King Eric's successor, refused to accept a peace favoring Denmark-Norway in the Treaties of Roskilde (1568), the ongoing war dragged on until it was ended by a status quo peace in the Treaty of Stettin (1570), that let Denmark-Norway save face but also show limits of Danish and Norwegian military power.
+The conflict damaged his relationship with his noble councillors; however, the later Sture murders of 24 May 1567 by the insane King Eric XIV in Sweden, eventually helped stabilize the situation in Denmark–Norway.
+After King John III of Sweden, King Eric's successor, refused to accept a peace favoring Denmark–Norway in the Treaties of Roskilde (1568), the ongoing war dragged on until it was ended by a status quo peace in the Treaty of Stettin (1570), that let Denmark–Norway save face but also show limits of Danish and Norwegian military power.

-Frederik II learned a great deal about kingship during the war with Sweden.
+Frederick II learned a great deal about kingship during the war with Sweden.
 He learned to include the Council of the Realm in most matters of policy, but he also learned that it was possible to manipulate the council, even to bend it to his own will, without humiliating it or undermining its authority.
 He would later come to master this ability and use it extensively.